tim-hardcastle/Pipefish/README.md

 Charm will then turn serialization on, so that you can tell the difference between "true" and true; and between four spaces and a tab, etc.

 And then what you type and the service’s responses will be recorded.
-(There will be a `#snap →` prompt to remind you that this is what you’re doing.)To finish recording, you tell it what to do with the snap:
+(There will be a `#snap →` prompt to remind you that this is what you’re doing.)
+To finish recording, you tell it what to do with the snap:

-- `hub snap GOOD`: this is the desired behavior and I want to make it into a test that will ensure it keeps happening
+- `hub snap good`: this is the desired behavior and I want to make it into a test that will ensure it keeps happening
-- `hub snap BAD` : this is undesirable behavior and I want to make it into a test that checks that it doesn’t happen
+- `hub snap bod` : this is undesirable behavior and I want to make it into a test that checks that it doesn’t happen
-- `hub snap RECORD` : I want to be able to replay this and see how the output changes as I change the script and/or data
+- `hub snap record` : I want to be able to replay this and see how the output changes as I change the script and/or data
-- `hub snap DISCARD` : I don’t need this
+- `hub snap discard` : I don’t need this

 All the tests classed good or bad associated with a script will be run by `hub test "<script filename>"`.
 As an example, try running `hub test examples/testall.ch`: Charm will run the associated test in the tst folder and hopefully confirm that the interpreter hasn’t regressed since I wrote this bit of the manual.